feniljain/knowledge-base/life/README.md

 - Why fit in when you were born to stand out? - Dr. Seuss
 - Inside of every problem lies an opportunity. - Robert Kiyosaki
 - Change is the essence of life; be willing to surrender what you are for what you could become. - Reinhold Niebuhr
+- Be gentle first with yourself if you wish to be gentle with others. - Lama Yeshe

 ## Books: